PeterlitsZo/MersenneTodo/README.md

 ## TODO

-- [ ] Add TodoList/Bar's add button.
-  > I need a add button component, which can ask TodoList to update its bars.
-  - [x] Add icon add the title.
-  - [ ] Make the icon be a component.
-  - [ ] Let it raise a event.
-  - [ ] Let the TodoList accept the event.
+- [ ] Root
   - [ ] Add TodoList/EidtBar.
     > When the add button is pushed, this component need to show and wait for a input.
     > After input, the conntent need to add to the `bars'.
     - [x] Make the TodoList/EidtBar be a component.
     - [ ] Make it can deal with input and raise a event.
     - [ ] Let the TodoList accept the event.
   - [ ] Can make the todolist be stored as a `.json` file.
+  - [ ] Make the TodoList/AddButton looks better.
+  - [x] Add TodoList/Bar's add button.

 ---